-And here are two fiber comparisons from different patchcords discovered in the field.
+And here are two fiber comparisons from the field.
 The BI fiber is the more complex structure on the right.

 Bend-insensitive fiber (or BI fiber as it is now called, even BI MMF or BI SMF) has obvious advantages.
 In patch panels, it should not suffer from bending losses where the cables are tightly bent around the racks.
 In buildings, it allows fiber to be run inside molding around the ceiling or floor and around doors or windows without inducing high losses.
 It's also insurance against problems caused by careless installation.

 BI fibers are available in 50/125 MM (OM3 and OM4) and SM versions.
 Considering the advantages of BI fiber and the small incremental cost to manufacture it, some manufacturers have decided to make all their 50/125 MM fiber bend-insensitive fiber.

 Many applications for BI SM fiber are in premises installations like apartment buildings or for patchcords, where it simplifies installation and use.
 BI SMF is also used in OSP cables since it allows fabrication of smaller, lighter high fiber count cables.